 Have you ever looked at a stock to buy and were really excited about it, but hesitated because you thought it also could just as easily go down?
-If so, consider using an option instead of buying or shorting the stock.
+If this happens to you, consider using an option instead of buying or shorting the stock.

 One of the most basic option strategies utilizes a call or put.